sontruongces/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed Methods on DDMDataProviderResponse
+### Removed Methods in DDMDataProviderResponse
 - **Date:** 2020-Jul-14
 - **JIRA Ticket:** [LPS-81563](https://issues.liferay.com/browse/LPS-81563)

 #### What changed?

-The methods `error`, `of` and `getDataMap` were removed from the class `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponse`.
+The methods `error`, `of`, and `getDataMap` were removed from the class `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponse`.

 #### Who is affected?